-- a.
-Completion of at least a minor outside his/her school or department; - b.
-Completion of one of the following interdisciplinary minors or concentrations outside the first major: San Damiano Scholars Program, Peace and Justice Studies, Gender Studies, Catholic Studies, Global Studies, or Ethics; - c.
-Completion of the requirements for the Honors Academy; - d.
-Focus on a specific theme outside the major.
-Each cluster shall be comprised of no fewer than four courses drawn from the identified areas: - 1.
-300-level courses in arts, literature, music, theatre, humanities; - 2.
+- A. Completion of at least a minor outside his/her school or department; - The minor must be outside of student's major school, unless within the College of Arts & Science.
+If within the CAS, then the minor must be outside of student's major. - 2.
+The minor MUST be composed of at least nine credit hours that are NOT INCLUDED in the student's major - B. Completion of one of the following interdisciplinary minors or specializations outside the first major: San Damiano Scholars Program, Peace and Justice Studies, Catholic Studies, Global Studies, or Ethics; - C. Completion of the requirements for the Honors Academy; - D.Focus on a specific theme outside the major.
+Each cluster shall be comprised of no fewer than four courses drawn from the identified areas: - 300-level courses in arts, literature, music, theatre, humanities; - 2.
 A cross-cultural course, which can be satisfied by - a.
 Study abroad. - b.
 A cross-cultural course. - c.
-An additional Foreign language course - 3.
+An additional world language course - 3.
 Social or Behavioral course at the 300-level - 4.
 Historical course: at the 300-level - C. Civic Learning: Senior Seminar-All students are required to complete a senior seminar in their major department.
 To integrate general education with the major, a common university theme is incorporated into each major's seminar.
 Attendance at scheduled convocations is a required component of the senior seminar. - D. Convocations-Prominent speakers and performers are brought to campus to enrich general education experiences for the total university community.
 All students are encouraged to attend convocations.
-Convocations are a required component of each major's senior seminar course. - E. Senior Comprehensive-All bachelor degree candidates must satisfactorily complete a written comprehensive examination or the equivalent in the major field.
+Convocations are a required component of each major's senior seminar course. - E. Senior Comprehensive- All bachelor degree candidates must satisfactorily complete a written comprehensive examination or the equivalent in the major field.
 Bachelor degree candidates in art and music prepare a public exhibit or performance.
+The comprehensive requirement for each major field of study will be part of the requirements for passing the senior seminar course.